-30000fps: We first spoke back in 2015 when the game was still in its early stages and I feel kind of lucky to have witnessed its progression from then until now.
-You initially described the experience of Everything to me as being “Powers of Ten : The Game.”
-That’s easily one of my favorite animations—it plays so well with scale and struck me as a really ambitious concept to model a game after.
+A brief intro: We first spoke back in 2015 when the game was in an early prototype stage and I feel very lucky to have witnessed its progression from then until now.
+The experience of Everything was initially described as being “Powers of Ten : The Game.”
+The film takes the viewer on a visual journey from the furthest reaches of the universe to the smallest physical scales that exist.
+Clearly an ambitious concept to model a game after.

 Your main ability in the game is the power to enter, and at any time you can become something bigger or smaller.
 Entering is a form of transportation in the game allowing you to move around to different areas, and also a perceptual lens so that you can experience the world from many different viewpoints.